Skip to content

 How many reports can be saved?

 Question sets can be retaken as many times as the user chooses and reports downloaded and saved.
+There's no limit to the number of reports you can keep in your 'My content' area.

 How do digital badges work within the tool?